 Creators believe that because of the program's code, potential attacks on security and anonymity are likely, as "opportunists" and wasteful files that degrade the network.
 However, the authors have stated the idea of using open source in the future to solve the above problems.

-In 2010 the Japanese company security NetAgent claimed that they have created software capable of decrypting encrypted information such as the file name the IP address of the originator computer who uploaded the file as well as other details.
+2010, the Japanese security company NetAgent, claimed to have created software capable of decrypting encrypted information, such as the file name, the IP address of the original computer that uploaded the file, and other details.

 filefacts.com/perfect-dark-info